cgencer/EQueue-docs/06-Tiles.md

 ## Emotion Tiles, a.k.a.
 Emotiles
+^b91eec

-*emotional chaining, continuity of emotion*
+*emotional queue, continuity of emotions, fulfilling emotions*

 The emotiles are double-sided tiles with five colored stripes.
 They are picked up from the main board to be attached to the end of a players queue or held on at the players reserve.
 Each of the tiles has two-sides, both are same colored but one side has also symbols to distinguish stripes easily for color-blindness.